reactos/reactos/reactos/boot/bootdata/readme.txt

 -----------------------

-The ReactOS project, although currently focused on Windows NT 4.0 compatibility, is always keeping an eye towards compatibility with future Windows NT releases, that is, Windows 2000 (NT 5.0) and Windows XP (NT 5.1).
+The ReactOS project, although currently focused on Windows NT 4.0 compatibility, is always keeping an eye toward compatibility with Windows 2000 (NT 5.0), Windows XP (NT 5.1), Windows Vista and future Windows NT releases.

 4. Supporting other System Applications